100prznt/HueHook/README.md

 ---

 # HueHook
-Control your Philips Hue system with simple url calls, POST parameters are not needed.
+Control your Philips Hue system with simple HTTP GET requests.
+POST parameters are not needed!

 ## How to use